sib-swiss/SPARQL_course/docs/index.md

   <img src="assets/images/reactions_zoom.png" width="200"/>
 </figure>

 A main source of communication will be our **Recon4IMD Teams channel**.
 Ask background questions that interest you personally at **#background**.
 During the exercises, e.g. if you are stuck or don't understand what is going on, use the Teams channel **#SPARQL Course**.
-This channel is not only meant for asking questions but also for answering questions of other participants.
+This channel is not only meant for asking questions, but also for answering questions of other participants.
 If you are replying to a question, use the "reply in thread" option:

 <figure>
   <img src="assets/images/reply_in_thread.png" width="350"/>